-- ART procedures deemed experimental and investigational - · Women with age-related infertility - Infertility services when the infertile member is not the recipient of the services (like donor egg with gestational carrier; transfer of embryo to gestational carrier) - Gonadotropin usage greater than 600 IU/day - · Cost of donor oocytes, sperm or embryo and related services - Services/drugs directly related to non-covered services - Anti-Mullerian hormone therapy is experimental - Uterine embryo lavage using Previvo is experimental - Medications for males: Clomid, HCG, FSH, experimental - Social egg freezing (SEF) - Storage, any type, prior to authorization - Experimental infertility procedures including CPT codes 0058T, 89335, 89344, and 89354 are considered experimental - Surrogacy - Biopsy, oocyte polar body or embryo blastomere, microtechnique (for pre-implantation genetic diagnosis); less than or equal to 5 embryos - Biopsy, oocyte polar body or embryo blastomere, microtechnique (for pre-implantation genetic diagnosis); greater than 5 embryos
+- ART procedures deemed experimental and investigational - · Women with age-related infertility - Infertility services when the infertile member is not the recipient of the services (like donor egg with gestational carrier; transfer of embryo to gestational carrier) - Gonadotropin usage greater than 600 IU/day - · Cost of donor oocytes, sperm or embryo and related services - Services/drugs directly related to non-covered services

+- Anti-Mullerian hormone therapy is experimental - Uterine embryo lavage using Previvo is experimental - Medications for males: Clomid, HCG, FSH, experimental - ocial egg freezing (SEF, or elective egg freezing without a medical indication) and associated services that use those eggs (including but not limited to egg retrieval, egg storage, egg fertilization, and subsequent embryo implantation) is not a covered benefit.
+Medically necessary egg freezing that is required for fertility preservation due to a necessary treatment that damages ovaries/eggs during childbearing years of 18 to 44 can be covered if prior authorized at the time of necessary treatment. - Storage, any type, prior to authorization - Experimental infertility procedures including CPT codes 0058T, 89335, 89344, and 89354 are considered experimental - Surrogacy